mariolukas/FabScanPi-Server/docs/hardware.md

 ![drawing_400](images/RPi-FabScan-HAT07.jpg)

-Use the side cutter to cut two pieces of 3 pins from the male header, like you on the picture above.
+Use the side cutter to cut two pieces of 3 pins from the male header, like you can see on the picture above.

 #Connecting the Stepper Motor
 =======
-**How to Assemble the FabScanPi HAT**
+**How to assemble the FabScanPi HAT**

 * * *
-<i class="fa fa-info-circle spacer" aria-hidden="true"></i> _About Soldering_
+    <i class="fa fa-info-circle spacer" aria-hidden="true"></i> _About soldering_

 _If you are soldering for the very fist time, we suggest to read the comic ["Soldering is Easy"](https://mightyohm.com/files/soldercomic/FullSolderComic_EN.pdf) by Mitch Altman (soldering wisdom), Andie Nordgren (comic adaption) and Jeff Keyzer (layout and editing)._
 * * *